-- Applied Behavior Analysis (ABA) services. - Certain disorders related to early childhood, such as academic underachievement disorder. - Communication disorders, such as stuttering and stammering. - Impulse control disorders, such as pathological gambling. - Nonpervasive developmental and learning disorders. - Sensitivity, shyness, and social withdrawal disorders. - Sexual disorders. - Treatment received in a residential treatment facility, except as described under Covered.
+- Certain disorders related to early childhood, such as academic underachievement disorder. - Communication disorders, such as stuttering and stammering. - Impulse control disorders. - Conditions that are not pervasive developmental and learning disorders. - Sensitivity, shyness, and social withdrawal disorders. - Sexual disorders. - Room and board provided while participating in a clinically managed low intensity residential treatment setting, also known as supervised living. - Recreational activities or therapy, social activities, meals, excursions or other activities not considered clinical treatment, while participating in residential psychiatric treatment programs.